ProtoMAX®

 Machine Safety Labels

-The following safety labels may appear on the equipment.
+These safety labels can appear on the equipment.
 If ignored, physical injury, death, or equipment damage may occur.
-Read the complete safety information provided in the operation, installation or maintenance guide before installing, operating, or maintaining the equipment.
+Read the complete safety information in the operation, installation, or maintenance guide before the equipment is installed, operated, or maintained.

-WARNING!
-Electrical Shock Hazard
+WARNING Electrical Shock

 Electrostatic Discharge